w3f/polkadot-wiki/docs/redenomination.md

 ### What This Means for Builders of Tools

-If you are a builder of tool that consumes the `@polkadot/api` package - then there should be no real changes that need to be made in your application.
+If you are the builder of  a tool that consumes the `@polkadot/api` package - then there should be no real changes that need to be made in your application.
 The denomination is technically a cosmetic change and every value is still a constant amount of Plancks.